 While I’ve gambled before and participated in the lottery before, I’ve never enjoyed it too much.
 When I was in Las Vegas, of course, you have to play for a bit in the casino, but that’s about it.
 Also, when it’s around Christmas, my in-laws always gift everyone a lottery ticket.
 That’s all I do for lottery tickets.

 I’ve heard too many stories of people losing money while gambling, friends have literally handed me their money so they couldn’t spend it anymore, and people file bankruptcy after gambling.
 I swore to myself I never wanted to experience that personally.

-Casino’s are making immense sums of money, do you think they would otherwise keep giving you drinks or want to keep you there as long as possible?
+Casinos are making immense sums of money.
+Do you think they would otherwise keep giving you drinks or want to keep you there as long as possible?
 Keep in mind that they do everything for one reason; to make more money.

-Know your stopping point, only go in with the money you are willing to lose and don’t take any extra cash out.
+Know your stopping point.
+Only go in with the money you are willing to lose, and don’t take any extra cash out.

-4. (Online) Shopping
+7. (Online) Shopping